 Learn how to make gluten free gravy with this easy and adaptable recipe!
-Choose between making with or without drippings, gluten free flour or cornstarch, and simple swaps to make turkey, brown, or even white country gravy!
+Choose between making with or without drippings, discover the best gluten-free thickener to use for gravy, and simple swaps to make turkey, brown, chicken, beef and more!
+Serve with extraordinarily fluffy gluten-free mashed potatoes for the perfect meal!

-Whether you are enjoying a festive gluten-free Thanksgiving dinner or looking for a rich sauce to drizzle on mashed potatoes, many gluten free dinners would not be complete without classic gravy.
+Whether you are looking for the best homemade gravy to complete your collection of gluten-free Thanksgiving dinner recipes or looking for a rich sauce to drizzle on mashed potatoes, many turkey, chicken, or beef dinners would not be complete without this essential classic recipe.

 - Butter and/or Pan Drippings – To thicken gravy, a roux is generally made with fat and flour.
 You will need a total of 4 tablespoons of fat, which may come from all pan juices or a combination or butter and drippings.
 If the drippings are from leaner meat, such as turkey breast, I recommend adding some butter for a richer flavor.

 - Broth – The type of broth used depends on what kind of gravy you are serving.
 Chicken or turkey broth makes a sauce to serve with poultry, while beef broth or stock makes a brown or mushroom gravy.
-See “Gluten-free Broth Options” for safe gluten-free brands to buy.
+Be sure to read ingredient labels to make sure they are safe for a GF diet.

 - Seasoning – Add salt and pepper after the sauce has thickened.
 The amount needed will depend on the seasoning from the broth and meat or turkey drippings.
 For a flavor boost, add 1/4 tsp onion powder or poultry seasoning to white, chicken or turkey gravy, or 1/2-1 teaspoon gluten-free Worcestershire sauce to brown gravy.